michaelsullivan0220/kickstarter-analysis/README.md

 The goal range with the most campaigns was $1,000-$4,999.
 534 campaigns with a goal in this range saw a 72.6% success rate.

 ![outcome by goal](https://github.com/michaelsullivan0220/kickstarter-analysis/blob/michaelsullivan0220-patch-1/Resources/Outcomes_vs_Goals.png)
-*See Table 1.2 in Appendix for data included in the graph above:*
+*See Table 1.2 in Appendix for data included in the graph above.*

 ### Challenges and Difficulties Encountered
-There are not enough campaigns with a goal amount over $15,000 to draw meaningful conclusions on success rates.
+There were challenges that were encountered due to the lack of information associated with campaigns with a goal amount of greater than 10,000.
+Most of the campaigns (84.9%) were skewed towards less than $10,000.
+Goal amounts between $35,000-$45,000 had success rates of 66.7%, but had to be ignored due to only 9 kickstart campaigns being referenced.

 ## Results
 Starting a kickstarter campaign for a theatre project would have the best chance for success if intitiated in May, June or July.
 The data shows that a 65.2% chance of success for similar campaigns.
 In contrast, the holiday season should be avoided as a starting point.
 Campaigns initiated in Decemebr and through the new year into January had the worst rate of success at 54.3%.
 Campaigns should be initiated with a goal amount of less than $5,000.
 Of all 720 campaigns that were listed under $5,000, 73.4% found success.
 Our recommedation is as follows:

 **A theatre campaign should be launched in May and have a goal amount of less than $5,000.**

+The limitations of the data set restricts the confidence in recommending any campaigns over $10,000 goal value.
+Compared to the quantity of total campaigns, there are not enough campaigns with a goal amount over that value to draw any meaningful conclusions on success rates.

+Caution should be taken when following a recommendation for initiating a campaign in a specific month.
+Sorting the campaigns by month could potentially skew this information as the theatre industry revolves around its own cyclical season and is usually associated with holidays and large events.
+For example, we know that December has very low success rate but do not know if Christmas week provides some success.
+It is after all a very important time for the theatre industry.
+Is the success rate in June high because of a Memorial Day surge? **We recommend comparing outcomes vs. major US Holidays to determine if their is a correlation.
+This can be done by changing the date grouping and plotting major holidays over time**

 ## Appendix
 *Table 1.1*